jackdesert/pyramid/docs/tutorials/uwsgi/index.rst

 Running a CookieCutter :app:`Pyramid` Application under ``uWSGI`` and Nginx
 ===========================================================================

-uWSGI  that "aims at developing a full stack for building hosting services".[2]
-[2]

 :term:`uWSGI` is a software application for building hosting services.
 It is named after the Web Server Gateway Interface (the WSGI specification to which many Python web frameworks conform).